Restaurant Resiliency Program

 Q: Are the restaurant responsible for distributing or serving the meals?

-A: No. Restaurants will deliver the packaged meals to an assigned location and the meals will be distributed or served to low-income families and the homeless by community partners.
+A: No. Restaurants will deliver the packaged meals to an assigned location and the meals will be distributed or served to families and citizens by community partners.

 Q: How will my restaurant be paid?